davidjohnbaker1/teachingExamples/data_science/hypothesis_testing/README.md

 * Popper answers DQ1 with demarcation principle:
 	- Scientific questions are ones that can be proven wrong
-	- Harder to prove wrong that mecury in retrograde will affect someone's mood
+	- Harder to prove wrong that mercury in retrograde will affect someone's mood
 	- Easier to prove wrong that items dropped at same heights will fall at different rates.

 * Idea of YES/NO prove wrong is DEMARCATION